tealeafraccoon/tealeafraccoon.github.io/_posts/2017-12-03-MFF-Takes-Top-Spot.md

 title: Mini-post - the rise of Midwest FurFest
 ---

 Anthrocon's 17-year reign as the world's biggest furry convention is over.
-As many had anticipated, the 2017 edition of Midwest Furfest snuck eclipsed the 7,544 mark set earlier this year by its Pittsburgh counterpart, with ['around'](https://twitter.com/midwestfurfest/status/937460887564308481) 8,700 furries descending on Chicago's Hyatt Regency O'Hare.
+As many had anticipated, the 2017 edition of Midwest Furfest eclipsed the 7,544 mark set earlier this year by its Pittsburgh counterpart, with ['around'](https://twitter.com/midwestfurfest/status/937460887564308481) 8,700 furries descending on Chicago's Hyatt Regency O'Hare.
 I'm not going to comment on whether furries care too much about who's on top (:eyes:), but this gives me an excuse to make graphs, and I would be a Bad Statistician if I didn't take it.
 (Although full disclosure: there is approximately zero Actual Stats in this, sorry.)

 ##### Growing Up